cms-met/MetTools/README.md

 1. (should usually be skipped) Categories are defined in `MetTools/MetPhiCorrections/python/tools/categories.py` Use this file to change eta categories in pfCandidate species.
 Then, create a cfg issuing
 `python MetTools/MetPhiCorrections/python/tools/writePythonCFG.py --postfix PHYS14`
  This will give you a file `phiCorr_PHYS14_cfi.py`.
 Change the postfix to your usecase.
+ Move this file to `MetTools/MetPhiCorrections/python` and create a _cff that imports it.
+For a start, use the example in `MetTools/MetPhiCorrections/python/phiCorr_PHYS14_cff.py`
 2. Use this file to create the correction histograms